secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

    1. Tracking Risk (with our Customer) through the RAID issue
       * The RAID, Risks, Actions, Issues, and Decisions is our way to ensure a single source of truth for project risk & resolution
       * It is where our internal project stakeholders and leadership can reference the latest project information when the project is trending or sitting in a Y/R health status
       * The RAID is automatically created when the PM creates the CP template.
-First step is to rename template “RAID - Customer - SOW/PO#
+First step is to rename template "RAID - Customer - SOW/PO#
       * While the RAID is created, managed, and reported by the PM, **the internal team is encouraged to be updated the RAID as we work through Project challenges and mitigations**
       * [Example](https://gitlab.com/gitlab-com/customer-success/professional-services-group/professional-services-delivery/gitlab-professional-services/southwest/sow-2206/-/issues/8)
    1. [Reporting on Risk via RAID](https://gitlab.com/groups/gitlab-com/customer-success/professional-services-group/-/issues/?sort=updated_desc&state=opened&label_name%5B%5D=Escalated&first_page_size=20)